 She did the only thing she knew to do.
-She gave me up.
+She chose life.
 Some told her to take the easy way out and have an abortion.
 I can’t even imagine the pain and heartache of giving up a child.
 It is one of the most selfless things a human being can ever do.

 My childhood was great, I played sports, had an amazing family.
 I spent a ton of my time at my grandparents house.
 I remember in elementary school finding my birth certificate and my mom’s name was not on it.

 She then told me the truth about being adopted.
 I totally remember not being upset.
 It was almost like being adopted was normal.
 I wasn’t treated any differently.
 My mom and dad were my mom and dad.

 Teri was supposed to wait until I was 21 to contact me.
 She could not wait and eventually made a phone call to me and was in my neighborhood one day.
 I was heading to an event for school.
 I was a sophomore.
 I distinctively remember passing her on my street.
 She was in a car full of people I did not know but as I drove by they all stared at me.
 It was the most bizarre thing.
 She called me and asked if we could meet at the school in my neighborhood.
 I said okay and did not call my mom to tell her what just happened.

 We met.
 It was crazy.
 I couldn’t believe I was staring at the face of the woman who gave me up for adoption.
 I didn’t think we looked alike.
 We were about the same height but that was all.